isaact23/HackUMassActivitiesWebsite/README.md

 popular websites and consolidated into one directory.
 * Python for internet scraping.
 * Domain.com for our stufftodo.tech domain.
-* Google Cloud to host our website, complete with ReactJS and Flask.

 ## The Code